 Are you concerned your child is not reaching language milestones?
+Are they having difficulties participating at school?

 Research shows that early intervention is one way to reduce long-term impacts of language difficulties.